crainjason/topspeedfive/design_document.md

 People should be able to find the website easily and use it as a trailhead to other resources for distance walkers.
 We should have a Discord for conversation and announcements.
 Maps will likely feature heavily, as well as applications that allow us to modify maps.

 ## Founding Principals
-- Anyone can walk long distances.
 - Everyone should walk long distances occasionally.
 - Distance walking is difficult.
-- Long is a relative term.
+- Carrying 50lbs of shit is not required.
+- Walking is the best way to visit.
 - You don't need feet to walk.
 - Competition can be fun, if you're not a dick about it.
-- David Goggins wouldn't like it here.

 ## Critical Features
 | Feature | Short Description |